-We were engaged by Watercare Services Limited (Watercare) to remove and replace two production bore pumps, and investigate and install groundwater level monitoring equipment into three groundwater bores located in the township of Waiuku.
+We were engaged by Watercare Services Limited (Watercare) to remove and replace two production bore pumps and investigate and install groundwater level monitoring equipment into three groundwater bores located in the township of Waiuku.
 The installation of monitoring equipment was to enable resource consent compliance for the water supply for the Waiuku township.

 Given that the production bores service the water supply for the township of Waiuku, any shutdown of the production bore required work to be done during low water demand periods, i.e. during night hours, and had to be operational again before peak demands commenced.
-To achieve this, PDP had to plan work progress and manage sub-contractors to tight timeframes.
+To achieve this, we had to plan work progress and manage sub-contractors to tight timeframes.

 - Monitoring viability assessment.

 - CCTV inspection.

 - Installation of Advanced Bubbler monitoring systems and quality assurance systems.

 - Preparation of Standard Operating Procedures and Maintenance manuals

 - Preparation of electrical drawings.